aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

    unlock button and enter the keychain password (which is _not_ the same as the mount password).
 For this, also ask Matt.

-4. Make and push messaging images to the Registry:

-	Run the following command in the repos:
+4. Make and push messaging images to the Registry.
+To do this, run the following command in the repo:
-	 ~/repos/aerofs/golang/src/aerofs.com/sloth and

         ~/repos/aeroim-client
         make image push

 5. Build using: